Find out what a critical period is in brain development and how parents can use this knowledge to promote optimal brain growth in our children.

 Critical Period For Language Acquisition

-When applied to language acquisition, the Critical Period Hypothesis states that there is a critical time during which individuals are more capable of acquiring new languages with native-like proficiency.
+When applied to language learning, the Critical Period Hypothesis states that there is a critical time during which individuals are more capable of acquiring new languages with native-like proficiency.

 This period begins in early childhood and concludes shortly before the onset of puberty2.

-After this window, even with a linguistically rich environment, it becomes much more difficult to acquire new language competency3.
+After this window, even with a linguistically rich environment, it becomes much more difficult to acquire new language competency3 and full mastery is unlikely.

-According to this theory, learning a new language is constrained by a critical period.
+According to this theory, the process of learning a new language is constrained by a critical period.
 There is a distinct discontinuity in outcomes between learning within the critical period and learning outside of it.
 The time of that discontinuity reflects the close of the critical period4.

-However, we know that it is still possible for grownups to learn to use a new language beyond puberty, although it’s harder and may take longer compared to young children.
+However, we know that it is still possible for adults to learn to use a new language beyond puberty, although it’s harder and may take longer compared to young children.

-Therefore, learning perfect phonology and grammar in a second language has a critical period, but learning the usage of it seems to have more a sensitive period rather than a critical period (although this alternative definition is still controversial5).
+Thus, learning perfect phonology and grammar in a second language has a critical period, but learning (as general speakers) seems to have more a sensitive period rather than a critical period (although this alternative definition is still controversial5 and individual effect does vary).

 What Parents Should Know